base-jumper/base-jumper/docs/Programming.md

 ``` cpp
 using namespace BaseJumper;
 ```
 Alternatively, you can choose to use fully qualified names for all library members, such as `BaseJumper::Led::Handle` instead of just `Led::Handle`.
 This is sometimes necessary (albeit rare) if there are name collisions between library code and other code in your application.
-If you're unsure, just start with the using statement above.
+If you're unsure, just start with the `using` statement as above.

 ## Initialisation